gokemon/daycare_review/my_docs/4~heroku-deployment.md

 When we have finished developing a version of our app, we might want to put it on the internet for other people to see.

-#### Localhost

-Most of what we've developed so far has just run on our own computers.
-Both our database and our web server have been on our computer.
-We've done this because it's much easier to develop locally because we don't actually need an internet connection.
-However, people can't access it easily unless they are also on our local network.

-So what are your options?

-**1. Buy another Computer**

-  We could just buy another computer somewhere else and use it to run our applications - or even more than one, if needed, and by the way, a server is a computer.
-We could connect this other computer to the internet and with a bit of configuration, we could allow people to connect to it using a URL.

-  However, we'd have to buy and look after this computer, have somewhere to store it and ensure that it was working and always connected to the internet.
-Also, if someone hit an error when they used our app, we might have to stop and start it?
-Maybe there is a better way?

-**2. Virtual machines**

-  What if we could write a program that pretends to be a computer?
-If we could do this, then we could run another operating system within it?
-This is called a virtual machine.

 **3. Cloud hosting platform**